KnapsackPro/knapsack/README.md

 #### Step 1

-For the first time run all specs at once with enabled report generator.
+For the first time run all tests at once with enabled report generator.
 Edit `.travis.yml`

 ```yaml
 # Step for RSpec